Rome Lazio, Italy Travel Guide

 Participate in private cooking experiences often organized through platforms or local guides.

-Artichokes, asparagus, and fresh fava beans feature prominently on menus.
+Artichokes, asparagus, and fresh fava beans feature prominently in the food selection.
 These ingredients are at their peak freshness.

-Mushrooms, truffles, and chestnuts appear on menus, bringing rich, earthy flavors to Roman dishes.
+Mushrooms, truffles, and chestnuts appear in the food selection, bringing rich, earthy flavors to Roman dishes.

 Hearty stews, rich meat dishes, and traditional sweet breads mark the colder months.